Pasta

 Pasta (/ˈpæstə/, /ˈpɑːstə/; /it/) is a type of food typically made from an unleavened dough of wheat flour mixed with water or eggs, and formed into sheets or other shapes, then cooked by boiling or baking.
 Pasta was originally only made with durum, although the definition has been expanded to include alternatives for a gluten-free diet, such as rice flour, or legumes such as beans or lentils.
-Pasta is believed to have developed independently in Italy and is a staple food of Italian cuisine, with evidence of Etruscans making pasta as early as 400 BCE in Italy.
+Pasta is a staple food of Italian cuisine, and many historians believe that pasta in a form recognizable today was introduced to Italy through Sicily in the Middle Ages as a result of Mediterranean trade networks.

+Categories of pasta

 Pastas are divided into two broad categories: dried (pasta secca) and fresh (Italian: pasta fresca).
 Most dried pasta is produced commercially via an extrusion process, although it can be produced at home.
 Fresh pasta is traditionally produced by hand, sometimes with the aid of simple machines.
 Fresh pastas available in grocery stores are produced commercially by large-scale machines.

 Both dried and fresh pastas come in a number of shapes and varieties, with 310 specific forms known by over 1,300 documented names.
 In Italy, the names of specific pasta shapes or types often vary by locale.
 For example, the pasta form cavatelli is known by 28 different names depending upon the town and region.
-Common forms of pasta include long and short shapes, tubes, flat shapes or sheets, miniature shapes for soup, those meant to be filled or stuffed, and specialty or decorative shapes.

-As a category in Italian cuisine, both fresh and dried pastas are classically used in one of three kinds of prepared dishes: as pasta asciutta (or pastasciutta), cooked pasta is plated and served with a complementary sauce or condiment; a second classification of pasta dishes is pasta in brodo, in which the pasta is part of a soup-type dish.
+Both fresh and dried pastas are classically used in one of three kinds of prepared dishes: as pasta asciutta (or pastasciutta), cooked pasta is plated and served with a complementary sauce or condiment; a second classification of pasta dishes is pasta in brodo, in which the pasta is part of a soup-type dish.
 A third category is pasta al forno, in which the pasta is incorporated into a dish that is subsequently baked in the oven.
 Pasta dishes are generally simple, but individual dishes vary in preparation.
 Some pasta dishes are served as a small first course or for light lunches, such as pasta salads.
 Other dishes may be portioned larger and used for dinner.
 Pasta sauces similarly may vary in taste, color and texture.

-In terms of nutrition, cooked plain pasta is 31% carbohydrates (mostly starch), 6% protein and is low in fat, with moderate amounts of manganese, but pasta generally has low micronutrient content.
-Pasta may be enriched or fortified, or made from whole grains.
+Types of pasta

+Common forms of pasta include long and short shapes, tubes, flat shapes or sheets, miniature shapes for soup, those meant to be filled or stuffed, and specialty or decorative shapes.

+Long pasta is typically made with the rolling and cutting method or by extruding.
+They are generally complemented with thinner toppings to prevent chunks of meat or vegetables in a thick sauce from sticking to the pasta.
+Short pastas are made by extrusion and are usually paired with thicker sauces as their shape allows them to hold the sauce better.
+Stuffed pasta is pasta folded to hold ingredients like meat and vegetables.

 Etymology

-Earliest appearances in the English language are in the 1830s; the word pasta comes from Italian pasta, in turn from Latin pasta, latinisation of the παστά.
+The word pasta's earliest appearances in the English language are in the 1830s.
+It comes from the Italian pasta, meaning "paste", from the Late Latin pasta, itself from the Greek pastē, meaning "barley porridge".